-Let’s take a look at what the impact on our sleep will be, and is there anything we can do in advance to help us move seamlessly into our new time zone?
+What impact will the clock change have on your child’s sleep and is there anything you can do in advance to help them move seamlessly into the new time zone?

 Our top tips to avoid bedtime battles and morning meltdowns when the clocks change…

-- But don’t just change the time you say goodnight to them, you will also need to move the start of their bedtime routine, nap times and just as importantly meal times.
-Eating and sleeping go hand in hand with regulating our circadian rhythms so it is vital you change meal times too.
+- You will need to move the start of their bedtime routine, nap times and just as importantly meal times too.

-- Give clear consistent signals to your child that bedtime is coming with a focused winding down bedtime routine that includes a short bath, a quiet story, a cuddle and then into the cot.
-Keep the bedroom darkened to help produce the sleep hormone melatonin and just use a small nightlight to help you prepare your child for bed.
+- Keep the bedroom darkened to help promote the sleep hormone melatonin and just use a small nightlight to help prepare your child for bed.

-- Light is the biggest influencing factor on our body clocks and directly impacts on the production of the sleep hormone melatonin, so as soon as you can in the morning get the family outside into the daylight, this will help suppress the sleep hormone and wake your little ones up.
+- As soon as you can in the morning get the family into daylight, this will help suppress the sleep hormone and wake your little one up.

 - If your child is already an early riser and 5.00 am is their usual wake up time, there is nothing you need to do to prepare other than enjoy a lie-in.